carbonplan/blog/posts/soil-protocols-added.md

 ## Australia estimation protocol

-The [Australian estimation protocol](https://www.legislation.gov.au/Details/F2018C00126) was published in 2015, but has [not been used](http://www.cleanenergyregulator.gov.au/ERF/project-and-contracts-registers/project-register) since.
-We included it here because it serves as an important contrast with the Australian protocol that is in wide use and which earned a significantly higher score in our review.
+The [Australia estimation protocol](https://www.legislation.gov.au/Details/F2018C00126) was published in 2015, but has [not been used](http://www.cleanenergyregulator.gov.au/ERF/project-and-contracts-registers/project-register) since.
+We included it here because it serves as an important contrast with the Australia protocol that is in wide use and which earned a significantly higher score in our review.

-This protocol shares durability and safeguard characteristics with the Australian measurement protocol reviewed above, but differs significantly in its quantification rigor and additionality metrics.
+This protocol shares durability and safeguard characteristics with the Australia measurement protocol reviewed above, but differs significantly in its quantification rigor and additionality metrics.

 ### Rigor